FAQ BFH diagonal

 If you have problems enrolling in BFH diagonal modules, please consider the following points:

-- The official enrolment window for the autumn semester is calendar week 26-30; for spring semester calendar week 51-02.
+- The official enrolment window for the autumn semester is calendar week 26-30 (enrolment window closes on Friday of week 30); for spring semester calendar week 51-02 (enrolment window closes on Friday of week 02).
 You cannot enrol yourself outside these deadlines.
 Registrations by e-mail are not accepted (exception for late registrations: see below).

 - If you cannot find the module in your IS-A profile, uncheck the box "enrolled modules only".
 The BFH diagonal modules should now be visible.